 Since completing the course, and thankfully doing quite well on the final exam, my interest in getting into the wine business has grown.
 I don’t think I’m quite cut out for running a vineyard, but I do love the idea of helping more people experience better wine.
 Or at least gain a little more knowledge about what they’re drinking.

 So I’ve started a wine experience website – GetTasting.com.

-Currently the site lists wine tasting events across the UK which are searchable by location and date.
+The site lists wine tasting events which are searchable by location and date.
 It also lists places where you can study wine and take wine courses.
 This was something I found difficult when I was looking into studying wine, there was nowhere that brought together all things related to wine experience.
 Get Tasting also lists UK Vineyards and gives an overview of their facilities.
 The UK are making some amazing wine at the moment and people should be encouraged to visit UK Vineyards and sample some gorgeous wines.

 There are a couple of other wine experience products I have up my sleeve and I’ll be working on them over the next few months.
 So hopefully there will be even more ways to get more people experiencing wine.
 But until then Get Tasting!